newmantech/Python/README.md

 # Instacart Data Analysis Project

 Here you will find David's files for his Instacart project.
-Prepared data folder was too large to add here.
+Prepared data folder was too large to add.
 Available upon request.